Lebanon Opera House Improvement Corporation

 How does Lebanon Opera House Improvement Corporation spend its money?

 Lebanon Opera House Improvement Corporation directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Lebanon Opera House Improvement Corporation tax-deductible?